Bet on Virginia Tech online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Never used BetMGM before?
-Getting started is easy.
-To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will take you through the sign-up process.
+If you haven't played on BetMGM before but have been wanting to give it a try, getting started is easy.
+First, use your computer, phone, or mobile device to sign up, and make sure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app guide you through the sign-up process.

 How to bet on the moneyline and spread

-If you're looking to wager on the Hokies and Eagles matchup but would like some assistance with how to get started, here's a quick rundown.
-Betting the moneyline, spread, and over/under are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams -- say, the Hokies -- will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds for the Hokies to defeat the Eagles, and the Hokies do win, you'd get back $19.
-This matchup doesn't have a moneyline currently, but one could be posted later, so check back often.
+Have the urge to bet on the Hokies' matchup against the Yellow Jackets but aren't sure how to get started?
+We're here to assist you.
+Betting the moneyline, spread, and over/under are three of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- for instance, the Hokies -- will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds on the Hokies to beat the Yellow Jackets, and the Hokies emerge with the victory, you'd get back $19.
+Currently, this game doesn't have a moneyline, but check back often, as one could be posted at a later time.

-Betting against the point spread can be a bit more complicated, but in certain circumstances, it can offer a larger payout.
-For instance, if the Hokies are listed at -12.5 in this game, the -12.5 means that, to "cover the spread," they must beat their opponent by at least 13 points.
-If, however, the Hokies don't win by at least 13 points, then the Eagles will "cover" the spread and be the winning side of the bet.
+Spread betting, like betting on the Hokies at -7.5, is a little more complicated.
+However, in certain situations, it can provide a bigger payout.
+In this case, the -7.5 means that the Hokies must beat their opponent by at least eight points to "cover the spread."
+If the Hokies don't win by at least eight points, or lose the game outright, then the Yellow Jackets will "cover" the spread, making them the correct pick.

 Other bets you can make

-Wagering on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the contest.
-Let's say you bet $10 on the over, with odds of -110.
-You'd get back $19 if you pick correctly.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 141.5 when all is said and done.
+Bet $10 on the over, with odds of -105, and you'll get $20 back if you're right!

 And that's not all.
-There are many other ways to play, as well.
-For example, you can wager on game props (will the final combined score be odd or even?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many ways you can wager on games.
+There are lots of other ways to bet, as well.
+For example, you can wager on game props (will Virginia Tech get to 10 points before Georgia Tech?), parlays (combining picks from different games to multiply your potential winnings), and more.
+Visit the BetMGM website and app for additional info on the many ways you can bet on games.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please gamble responsibly.
-If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.
+Please gamble responsibly!
+Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.

 Not all offers available in all areas and are subject to change.
 See the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.